DevCycleHQ/devcycle-docs/docs/extras/edgedb.md

 sidebar_position: 6
 ---

+# EdgeDB and Stored Custom Properties

 EdgeDB is a lightning-fast, globally replicated edge storage tool that allows you to store information about your users for future use in Targeting Rules.
 For example, you can set a custom property when a user performs a key action in your application, and then target based on that property in the future without having to continuously provide that data in the SDK.

 EdgeDB is also a powerful tool for cross-platform feature flagging, where you may only have the user data available in one platform, but need to target the same user in another platform.

-To learn more about EdgeDB check out the documentation for the features powered EdgeDB below.
+To learn more about EdgeDB check out the documentation for the features powered by EdgeDB below.

 # Stored Custom Properties
 This guide will explain how to set up and use EdgeDB to target users using Stored Custom Properties.
 It will also discuss some use cases to help you determine where to implement EdgeDB in your project.